Skip to content

 Paul Waller

-Paul has over 20 years of creative experience in design, and delivering user and customer experiences across 3D, print, and digital disciplines.
-As endjin’s designer, Paul enables customers and the team to visualise abstract concepts.
-Whether it’s UX, or dashboards for financial and retail services, television props for the Great British Menu, illustrations and animations for promotion and marketing campaigns, or logos and iconography for design systems, Paul is responsible for making concepts look and feel great, in a way our customers can understand.
+Paul had over 25 years of creative experience in design; delivering user and customer experiences across 3D, print, physical, and digital disciplines.
+At endjin, Paul enabled customers and the team to visualise abstract concepts.
+Whether it was UX for websites or apps, compelling dashboards or impactful reports, television props for the Great British Menu, illustrations and animations for promotion and marketing campaigns, or logos and iconography for design systems, Paul was responsible for making concepts look and feel great, in a way our customers can understand.